Professional Development Circles

 Collaborate, learn, and grow with colleagues

-Professional Development Circles (PDCs) are small, organized groups of managers or supervisors that share a passion for self-improvement and that meet in order to share knowledge, support one another, build connections, and grow their leadership knowledge and skills.
+Professional Development Circles (PDCs) are small, organized groups of professionals that share a passion for self-improvement and that meet in order to share knowledge, support one another, build connections, and grow their leadership knowledge and skills.

 PDCs are designed to develop an interconnected community of professionals that nurture each other, provide relevant and directed feedback, assist in developing goals, help each other foster accountability, with the overarching goal of making Virginia Tech an even better place to work.

-PDCs offer an opportunity for managers and supervisors of Virginia Tech to delve deeper into a topic with a group of peers who share the goal of growth and self-improvement.
+PDCs offer an opportunity for professionals of Virginia Tech to delve deeper into a topic with a group of peers who share the goal of growth and self-improvement.
 A desire to learn and challenge yourself is a must!

 PDCs are a chance to discuss the challenges you face with your peers and get direct feedback, as well as an opportunity to share your insights with peers in return.
 With your circle, you will be able to gain a deeper understanding by diving deeper into a problem, dissecting the issue as a group and creating a strategy for solving the problem.